Mwg33y/Portfolio_Project_SQL_and_R/README.md

 What I have learned from the data:

 It is abundantly evident that central bank monetary policy, and increased government and consumer spending have directly contributed to the inflationary rise in the prices of goods in Canada.
-This has also been further emphasized after observing changes in CPI rates from 1960 to 2022.
+This has also been further emphasized after observing the rate change over time in the CPI from 1960 to 2022.